mzhou02/mzhou02.github.io/_posts/2024-03-02-vega-lite copy 2.md

 ---
 layout: post
-title: Linear
+title: Minimum number of lines from non-collinear points
 date: 2024-09-16 16:42:00
-description: Minimum number of lines from $$n$$ non-collinear points
+description:
 tags: combinatorics
 categories: math
 featured: false
 ---

 I've recently been reading more about algebraic methods within combinatorics, and have been fascinated by the appearances of topics like linear algebra in the subject.
-In this blog post, I'll share one of my favorite problems I've come across recently that is inspired by incredibly simple techniques.
+In this blog post, I'll share one of my favorite problems I've come across recently that is really just inspired by some incredibly simple ideas.

 <b>Problem 1.</b> What is the minimum number of lines $$n$$ non-collinear points form if all lines are drawn between points?